zimolzak/CleanoPheno/src/psa-test-etrigger-criteria.md

     k.
 Patients who had lung cancer^24^

-4. Patients who have ever **in the past or within 90 days after** the diagnostic clue had an encounter for hospice/palliative care^25^
+4. Patients who have ever **in the past or within 90 days after** the diagnostic clue had an encounter for hospice/palliative care[^hospice]

 5. Patients who were diagnosed with prostatitis **within 30 days prior** to diagnostic clue^26^